Skip to main content

 ...

-def process_ticket(ticket_text: str, customer_email: str) -> dict:
+async def process_ticket(ticket_text: str, customer_email: str) -> dict:

 try:

-result = analyze_support_ticket(ticket_text, customer_email)
+result = await analyze_support_ticket(ticket_text, customer_email)

 logger.info("Ticket analyzed", extra={